github/branch-deploy/README.md

 Here are a few alternate ways you can invoke commands:

-- `.deploy noop staging` - Invoke a "noop" deployment to the staging environment
+- `.noop staging` - Invoke a "noop" deployment to the staging environment
 - `.deploy development` - Invoke a deployment to the development environment (notice how you can omit the "to" keyword)
 - `.deploy to development` - Invoke a deployment to the development environment (with the "to" keyword)
 - `.deploy` - Uses the default environment (usually "production")